ghdl/ghdl/doc/references/ImplementationOfVHDL.rst

 .. index:: v08

-This is very unfortunate, but there are many versions of the VHDL language, and they aren't backward compatible.
+Unfortunately, there are many versions of the VHDL language, and they aren't backward compatible.

 The VHDL language was first standardized in 1987 by IEEE as IEEE 1076-1987, and